matthewm3109/Mx-Mermaid-Graph-Illustrator/README.md

 ## Typical usage scenario
 This widget uses the Mermaid framework to create interactive graphs and visualizations.
-Mermaid is an open-source Javascript-based charting tool that builds graphs based on a Markdown-like description.
+Mermaid is an open-source Javascript-based charting tool that builds graphs from a Markdown-based description.
 This widget can be used wherever you need graphing, though it is best utilized for more complex charts like:
 - Flowcharts
 - Gantt charts
 - Entity–relationship diagrams